 Anita Carter "Songbird" (Omni Recording Company, 2009)

 The sweetest voice and the fairest face of the fabled Carter Family, Anita Carter performed with the family band from early childhood on...
 Although she is best known as part of the trio that backed Mother Maybelle, and as a member of Johnny Cash's 1970s roadshow, Anita also recorded a modest amount of solo material -- not much, but enough to show that she was a major musical talent.
 Had the mellow, folk-tinged countrypolitan sound of the '70s come a decade earlier, she might have been a major star.
 As it was she became a welcome fixture in the Nashville scene, and her handful of records are still cherished by a select group of fans.
-This long-overdue retrospective set features the best of her solo recordings, including rarities such as single-only releases and even some previously unreleased studio work.
-It's a real treat for old-time fans, and a great introduction for younger listeners in search of lost country gold.
+This long-overdue retrospective set features the best of her solo recordings, including rarities such as some (sadly not all) of her single-only chart successes and even some previously unreleased studio work.
+Possibly too much of her latter-day Carter Family recordings, but country fans will definitely welcome the inclusion of four duets with the young Waylon Jennings, including their Top Five hit, "I Got You," as well as the single's deep-cut B-side, "No One's Gonna Miss Me," which was a (very) early Kris Kristofferson song.
+This set's a real treat for longtime fans, and a great introduction for younger listeners in search of lost country gold.
+A pity her duet single with Johnny Farrell didn't also make the cut.

 Links